 These grades now need updating.
 Stewardship in many destinations remained steady over the course of the surveys and probably still does, but other destinations have experienced significant change since 2010.
 If you are seriously interested in the welfare of any destination on the list, please contact us.
 We’ll provide a survey form.
 Once we have enough responses, we’ll report the updated grade.
 You can also offer a comment at any time.

-Should the Stewardship Surveys resume in some form?
+NEW QUESTION: Should the Stewardship Surveys resume in some form?

 Funding for these surveys stopped in 2011.
 Some people have asked for them to resume, possibly under sponsorship.
 Do you agree?
 Why?
 Please comment with any examples of how a survey score did, or could, make a difference at the destination level.
 Contact us concerning potential survey sponsorship.